 A pupil-led venture, providing a constant road safety presence within the school, it’s an engaging and inclusive way of promoting road safety to everyone in schools and the wider community.

-In Hackney schools two pupils from year five are chosen to focus on road safety issues and encourage safer travel behaviour among their peers, parents and school staff, for example on the school website or by managing a noticeboard, competitions, newsletters.
+In Hackney schools, 2 pupils from year 5 are chosen to focus on road safety issues and encourage safer travel behaviour among their peers, parents and school staff, for example on the school website or by managing a noticeboard, competitions, newsletters.
 They also help to organise safer travel activities and campaigns at the school.

 We train each junior road safety officer and provide free, practical resources to help support their work.
 Our road safety officers will also assist the JRSOs and their school coordinator when requested.

 It’s flexible and can be designed around the priorities of your school and it contributes towards the TfL STARS accreditation and Healthy Schools initiatives.